 Candidacy must be established by the time twelve credits have been earned toward the master's degree.
 Applicants become degree candidates only upon recommendation of the Departmental Graduate Officer and submission of an approved Plan of Work.
 Before a student can be admitted to candidacy in the Master of Arts curriculum, satisfactory completion of a reading examination in a foreign language (preferably German or French) is required.

 Academic Scholarship: The University requires that each student achieve a minimum grade point average of 3.0, in order to be eligible for a graduate degree.
-All courses in the student's major must be completed with a grade of ‘B’ or higher to be counted towards program credit.
-Grades below 'B' (including 'B-minus') are unsatisfactory and constitute valid cause for dismissing a student from a graduate program.
-However, the Department of Music permits a student to accumulate a maximum of six credits of 'B-minus' grades (in courses other than the area of concentration) as long as they are offset by higher grades so that a 3.0 grade point average is maintained at all times.
-Additionally, credits of B-minus and below in excess of six credits will result in dismissal from the program, regardless of whether the courses are included on the student's Plan of Work.
+All courses in the student's major must be completed with a grade of ‘B-minus’ or higher to be counted towards program credit.
+Grades below 'B-minus' are unsatisfactory and constitute valid cause for dismissing a student from a graduate program.
+The Department of Music permits a student to accumulate a maximum of six credits of 'B-minus' grades (in courses other than the area of concentration) as long as they are offset by higher grades so that a 3.0 grade point average is maintained at all times.
+Additionally, credits of B-minus and below in excess of six credits may result in dismissal from the program, regardless of whether the courses are included on the student's Plan of Work.
 All course work must be completed in accordance with the regulations of the Graduate School and the College of Fine, Performing, and Communication Arts.

 Music (M.A. )

 Prerequisite: Prospective students should present a minimum of forty-five acceptable undergraduate credits in music distributed according to the requirements for the Bachelor of Arts degree with a major in music or its equivalent in course work, study, and experience.
 All students applying to the M.A. must complete a pre-admission interview or audition.

 |Music History and Theory|

 |MUH 73XX: 6-9 credits chosen in consulltation with the program advisor||6-9|